-- EDUC 440.
-Creative Activities for Children A study of the role of creativity in the education of children and pre-adolescents.
+EDUC 440.
+Creative Activities for Children - A study of the role of creativity in the education of children and pre-adolescents.
 The course includes experience in planning and conducting appropriate art, music, movement, and creative drama activities for children birth through 14 years of age.
 Field experience included.
 Offered spring term each year.
+Three semester hours.

+EDUC 442.
+Early Childhood Special Education - A study of approaches to and strategies for early childhood special education, including a study of the history and current trends in the field.
+After a review of major service delivery models for young children with disabilities, students gain experience in creating learning environments, instructional opportunities, and intervention strategies for young children with disabilities.
+The course covers the use of adaptive and assistive technologies appropriate for young children and models for consultation and family involvement for early childhood special education.
+Field experience in a variety of non-school service delivery environments including homes, clinics, centers, and preschools is included.
+Offered on demand.
+Three semester hours.

-Three semester hours. - EDUC 443.
-Practicum A supervised experience lasting for one semester or less in a program for children ages birth through seventeen.
+EDUC 443.
+Practicum - A supervised experience lasting for one semester or less in a program for children ages birth through seventeen.
 For child and youth development majors who are not seeking professional teaching licensure.
 Offered on demand.
+Three to six semester hours.

+EDUC 443SE.
+Early Childhood Special Education Practicum - A supervised experience creating learning environments, instructional opportunities, and intervention strategies for young children in non-school settings, including homes, clinics, centers, and preschools.
+The experience provides opportunities to work collaboratively with families, consultants, and other professionals serving young children with disabilities, preparing young children for entry into the formal school setting.
+Offered every term.
+Three semester hours.

-Three to six semester hours. - EDUC 451.
-Student Teaching: Elementary An experience in lesson planning, instruction, and assessment, Grades K-6.
+EDUC 451.
+Student Teaching: Elementary - An experience in lesson planning, instruction, and assessment, Grades K-6.
 An extensive orientation prepares the student for student teaching experience (fifteen weeks) that includes the refinement of planning, instruction, and assessment skills in the classroom setting.
 Approval to student teach required.
 Concurrent enrollment in EDUC 460 Capstone Seminar required.
 Offered every term.
+Twelve semester hours.

-Three, six, twelve semester hours. - EDUC 452.
-Student Teaching: Early Childhood An experience in lesson planning, instruction, and assessment, grades PreK-3.
+EDUC 452.
+Student Teaching: Early Childhood - An experience in lesson planning, instruction, and assessment, grades PreK-3.
 An extensive orientation prepares the student for student teaching experience (fifteen weeks) that includes the refinement of planning, instruction, and assessment skills in the classroom setting.
 Approval to student teach required.
 Concurrent enrollment in EDUC 460 Capstone Seminar required.
 Offered every term.
+Twelve semester hours.

-Three, six, twelve semester hours. - EDUC 453.
-Student Teaching: Middle Grades An experience in lesson planning, instruction, and assessment for grades 4-8.
+EDUC 453.
+Student Teaching: Middle Grades - An experience in lesson planning, instruction, and assessment for grades 4-8.
 An extensive orientation prepares the student for a student teaching experience (typically fifteen weeks) that includes the refinement of planning, instruction, and assessment skills in the classroom setting.
 Approval to student teach required.
 Concurrent enrollment in EDUC 460 Capstone Seminar required.
 Offered every term.
+Twelve semester hours.

-Three, six, twelve semester hours. - EDUC 454.
-Student Teaching: Secondary An experience in lesson planning, instruction, and assessment for grades 7-12.
+EDUC 454.
+Student Teaching: Secondary - An experience in lesson planning, instruction, and assessment for grades 7-12.
 An extensive orientation prepares the student for a student teaching experience (typically fifteen weeks) that includes the refinement of planning, instruction, and assessment skills in the classroom setting.
 Approval to student teach required.
 Concurrent enrollment in EDUC 460 Capstone Seminar required.
 Offered every term.
-Three, six, twelve semester hours.
+Twelve semester hours.